dev-quest/snashpots/README.md

 sudo chown :_www ~/Sites
 ```

-Then create (or reconfigure) the apache config file that
+Then edit `/etc/apache2/users/$(whoami).conf`, which is the apache
-allows sites to be served from the ~/Sites directory:
+config file that allows sites to be served from the ~/Sites directory:

 ``` bash
 sudo vim /etc/apache2/users/$(whoami).conf
 ```

-Edit the file to contain this:
+Make this file contain the following:

 ``` config
 <Directory "/Users/<your_username>/Sites/">